Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Spatial model

 \subsection{Positive definite convolution kernel}

-In \ref{App_kernel_lcz} we consider the process $\xi_{\rm statio}$ defined by the process convolution model with the {\em stationary} kernel $u(\rho)$, see Eq.~(\ref{xi_statio}).
+In \ref{App_kernel_lcz}, we consider the process $\xi_{\rm statio}$ defined by the process convolution model with the {\em stationary} kernel $u(\rho)$, see Eq.~(\ref{xi_statio}).
 As discussed above, the kernel is not unique given the covariance function of the process.
 In an attempt to select a unique kernel, we impose a computationally motivated {\em spatial localization} requirement, seeking $u(\rho)$ that has the smallest spatial scale.
 We show that there are three solutions to this optimization problem, all of them having the same shape of the kernel.
 One of these three equivalent solutions is {\em positive definite}, which we select.
-A similar result is valid for the process defined on the circle.
-So, with a stationary process defined by the convolution $\xi=u*\alpha$ (where $\alpha$ is the white noise) and having a given spatial covariance function, the most spatially localized kernel $u$ can be considered to be a positive definite function of distance.
+So, if a stationary process with a given covariance function is defined by the convolution $\xi=u*\alpha$ (where $\alpha$ is the white noise), then the most spatially localized kernel $u$ can be taken to be a positive definite function of distance.

 Motivated by this result, we postulate that in the non-stationary case, for any $x$, the kernel $u(x,\rho)$ is a {\em positive definite function} of distance $\rho$.
 As a consequence, $\sigma_\ell(x) > 0$ both in the spherical and in the circular case.
 This constitutes our {\bf second constraint} imposed on the general process convolution model.